gmc-code/PC-Python/docs/python/operators.rst

 Operators
 ==========================

-| Assignment operators are used to assign values to variables.
+| **Assignment** operators are used to assign values to variables.
-| The compound assignment operators consist of two operators as a shorthand.
+| The **compound assignment** operators consist of two operators as a shorthand.
-| Comparison operators are used to compare two values.
+| **Comparison** operators are used to compare two values.
-| Membership operators are used to test if a sequence is presented in an object.
+| **Membership** operators are used to test if a sequence is presented in an object.
-| Identity operators are used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location.
+| **Identity** operators are used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location.
-| Booleans represent one of two values: True or False.
+| **Booleans** represent one of two values: True or False.
-| Logical operators are used to combine conditional statements.
+| **Logical** operators are used to combine conditional statements.

+| The **None** keyword is used to define a null value, or no value at all.
+None is not the same as 0, False, or an empty string.
+None is a data type of its own and only None can be None.
 ----

 Arithmetic operators